Kamilaroi Guda Koalas

 Koalas were uplisted by both the Australian Government and NSW Government to endangered in 2022.
 Inland NSW koalas are under threat due to chlamydia, heatwaves, drought and habitat fragmentation.

 We can all do our bit to look after our koalas.
-Download a factsheet PDF, 2666.89 KB on how you can look after koalas in your backyard.
+Download our factsheet on how you can look after koalas in your backyard.

 Planting native vegetation for koalas